- Prospective students typically apply to both schools at the same time.

 You have the distinct advantage of accessing career services at both schools.
 While Fuqua's Career Management Center opens the door to more companies and firms than the Sanford School, the Sanford School delivers personal connections to NGOs, government entities, and companies that aren't affiliated with Fuqua.
 Between the two, you have access to the best of both worlds.

-Because you begin your first year at the Sanford School and spend 3 years completing the joint degree program, you have the opportunity to complete two summer internships.
+Because you begin your first year at the Sanford School and spend 3 years completing the dual degree program, you have the opportunity to complete two summer internships.
 The first summer is spent interning for a nonprofit, social venture, or government entity, while the second summer is typically spent doing a more traditional MBA-focused internship.
 This structure not only provides you with a more varied experience, it also helps you make more informed career decisions by exposing you to real-life situations.